jojo4369/Question_clustering/README.md

 12. Stage-28: Normalize [vectors_reduce] with L2, the output is [vectors_norm].
 This [vectors_norm] will now be used as an input in HDBSCAN clustering algorithm.
 13. Stage-29 and Stage-30: Data vectors visualization by reduce ist dimensionality to 3 with UMAP.
 14. Stage-33: setting HDBSCAN parameter min_cluster_size and min_samples and run the algorithm.
 15. Stage-37: Evaluate the cluster with silhouette_score, davies_bouldin_score, and calinski_harabasz_score.
-This is internal evaluation metric, where the assessment of the clustering quality is based solely on the dataset and the clustering results, and not on external, ground-truth labels.
+Those are internal evaluation metrics, where the assessment of the clustering quality is based solely on the dataset and the clustering results, and not on external, ground-truth labels.
 16.